romland/llemmings/README.md

 It's been handy to have everything in one file for prompting.

-At some point down the line, probably soon, refactoring needs to be done.
+At some point down the line, probably soon, refactoring needs to be done by the LLM (😱).
 The `update` function in the `Lemming` object is especially unwieldy.
 To the point where I grin every time I see it.